mami-project/pto3-go/doc/API.md

 - a _condition_ observed on this path; and
 - an optional _value_ associated with the condition.

+More about the PTO's information model is given [here](INFOMODEL.md)

 Observations are grouped into *observation sets*.
 An observation set is a set of observations resulting from a single run of an analyser on some input data (see Data Analysis, below).
 All observations in an observation set share the same